On Randomness in Agentic Evals: Implications and Mitigation Strategies

 \subsection{Recommendations}

 To enable reliable evaluation, we recommend running multiple runs per agent under test, and estimating the performance metrics from them.
-The required number of runs depends on the magnitude of improvement to detect and the desired statistical power (the probability of correctly identifying a real improvement when it exists). \Cref{tab:power-analysis-requirements} shows the required number of runs per agent under test for detecting different improvement magnitudes at various significance levels, assuming a normal distribution of randomness.
-The table presents three variance scenarios corresponding to the minimum ($\sigma = 0.7\%$), median ($\sigma = 1.5\%$), and maximum ($\sigma = 1.8\%$) standard deviations observed across our experiments.
+The required number of runs depends on the magnitude of improvement to detect and the desired statistical power (the probability of correctly identifying a real improvement when it exists). \Cref{tab:power-analysis-requirements} shows the required number of runs per agent under test for detecting different improvement magnitudes at various significance levels, assuming a normal distribution of randomness.\footnote{We verified this assumption via Shapiro-Wilk tests \citep{shapiro1965analysis} across all 12 configuration--scaffold groups ($n=10$ runs each); 11 of 12 passed at $p \geq 0.05$.
+See \Cref{app:normality} for details.} The table presents three variance scenarios corresponding to the minimum ($\sigma = 0.7\%$), median ($\sigma = 1.5\%$), and maximum ($\sigma = 1.8\%$) standard deviations observed across our experiments.

 Detecting a 2\% improvement at $p < 0.05$ with 80\% power requires approximately 9 runs per agent under test, while detecting a 1\% improvement requires 36 runs.
 A study like ours, in which 10 runs are made per agent under test, can reliably detect improvements $\geq 2$ percentage points but not smaller effects.